-During the second quarter of FY 2003, we interpret twelve random events to have occurred in the monitoring area.
-One was in the basalt, two were in pre-basalt sediments and nine were in the crystalline basement.
+During the first quarter of FY 2003, we interpret twenty-two random events to have occurred.
+One was in the basalt, two were in pre-basalt sediments and nineteen were in the crystalline basement.
 Events that occurred in the pre-basalt sediments and in the crystalline basement are typically classified as random events because there are no known geologic structures that have been identified in the rocks that occur below the Columbia River Basalt Group.
 However, we now recognize that some events that occur at depths that places them in the pre-basalt sediments and crystalline basement occur in patterns that fit our definition of earthquake swarms (Section 4.4).
 Those events are now reported in the appropriate sections on earthquake swarms.